Closure to Accrual

 - Correctly assessing future monitoring plans

 - Correctly predicting future renewal review types

 - Notifying ClinicalTrials.gov that the study is no longer recruiting

 Specifying the type of continued study activity is important when reporting a closure to accrual.
 Whether a study continues to see patients for treatment or follow-up vs. solely doing data analysis will determine how the study is reviewed in coming years and may also impact reporting to NCI and ClinicalTrials.gov.
-Email email@example.com for details on documenting the closure to accrual correctly.
+Email firstname.lastname@example.org for details on how to document the closure to accrual correctly.

-A final study closure (closure to accrual and no further data analysis or patient care) requires submission of a Continuation Review Report to the IRB.
-Contact firstname.lastname@example.org for details to make sure you document the closure correctly.
+A final study closure -- closure to accrual and no further data analysis or patient care -- requires submission of a Continuation Review Report to the IRB.
+To ensure you document the closure correctly, contact email@example.com.

 For further information on the IRB process, you can visit their page here.